 Teaching English is a liberating way to live abroad in whichever part of the world strikes your fancy, all while earning an income.
 On top of that, teaching allows you to gain new skills that will remain relevant and useful for a future career you wind up picking.

 Teaching English is popular amongst recent graduates, those taking a gap year or needing a career break, and even with retirees.
-While not all countries require candidates to have a TEFL certificate, applicants who do consider their TEFL a good investment because they have a better chance of being hired in academic institutions and can earn a higher income than those without.
+While not all countries require candidates to have a TEFL certificate, applicants who do consider their TEFL a good investment because they have a better chance of being hired by academic institutions and also, on average, earn a higher income than those without.
 Acquiring a visa for a certain country can also be problematic if you don’t have a TEFL certificate.

 So, what's the alternative?
 If you aren’t completely sure that you want (or need) to be TEFL-certified prior to moving abroad to teach English, there are several different things that you can do to land a job teaching - all without a TEFL certificate.

 Language Exchange Homestays

 If you’re looking for a short-term position or if you aren’t yet sure of your teaching abilities, a language exchange homestay might be right up your alley.

 These positions typically last one to three months during which you live with a local family in your country of choice.
 In exchange for room and board, you teach English to your host family for 15-20 hours each week.

 - Pros: Many exchange programs don’t require a bachelor’s degree and living in a homestay grants you the opportunity for full cultural immersion and to improve your foreign language skills.